urbit/docs.urbit.org/content/courses/hoon-school/S-math.md

 #### Tutorial:  Length Converter

-- Write a generator to take a `@tas` input measurement unit of length, a `@rs` value, and a `@tas` output unit to which we will convert the input measurement.
+- Write a {% tooltip label="generator" href="/glossary/generator" /%} to
+  take a `@tas` input measurement unit of length, a `@rs` value, and a `@tas` output unit to which we will convert the input measurement.
   For instance, this generator could convert a number of imperial feet to metric decameters.

 **`/gen/convert-length.hoon`**